wp-plugins/easy-content-templates/readme.txt

 2. Step 3.
 Template Usage - After the Template finishes loading, you can now build upon the template by editing the post or page and filling in values.

 == Changelog ==

+= 1.4 =
+* REWRITE: the plugin was rewritten from the ground up to accommodate additional features
+* REMOVED: shortcode processing on title
+* REMOVED: the date shortcode functionality (to be replaced by a better mechanism)
+* FIXED: the excerpt part is now working
+* CHANGED: templates are no longer shared to others by default (check it manually if you want to share)
+* ADDED: default loading options for parts of templates

 = 1.3.1 =
 * remove the limit on admins when viewing templates - they can now see all templates created by other authors